JuliaTeachingCTU/Scientific-Programming-in-Julia/README.md

 _**Scientific Programming in Julia**_ taught at the Czech Techincal University in Prague.
 You can find more information on the official [course website](https://juliateachingctu.github.io/Scientific-Programming-in-Julia/stable).

+Various educational resources of interest
+* [juliadatascience.io](https://juliadatascience.io) contains an excellent introduction to plotting with Makie